If you are new to content marketing, you have come to the right place! Here are some common questions you may have.

 How is content marketing different from other forms of marketing?

 There is a lot of confusion about what content marketing is — and what it isn’t.
-While the semantics are not that important, it’s useful to understand how content marketing plays with other forms of marketing:
+While we don’t want to get wrapped up in semantics, it helps if everyone is using the same terms.

 How do I get started?

-- How to Get Started in Content Marketing
+- How to Build Social Media Into Your Content Marketing Process

-- The 3 Big Myths of B2B Content Marketing
+- The Basics of SEO for Successful Content Marketing